Compare the Best Heating & Boiler Cover Deals

 What to look for in boiler cover

-What boiler insurance covers
+What does boiler insurance cover?

 - Call-out fees, parts, and labour are taken care of by boiler cover in case of breakdown.
 The boiler control parts are also included.

-- Round-the-clock, 24 hour helplines available 365 days a year.
+- Round-the-clock, 24 hour helplines.

 - Annual scheduled service is an option which often comes at an extra cost.